szabihudak/veriff_tech_assignment_project/README.md

 After the report creation you will find the BDD Cucumber HTML report in the ./reports/cucumber-html directory

+###Limitations
+The current Cypress version does not support Safari browser, test can run under Chrome, Firefox and Edge browsers.
+The browser needs to be installed.

 ###Bugs in the report
 Sorting is not working with problem_user